Po Rome: The legend of Po Rome

 Immediately afterwards, the Vietnamese attacked in full force.
 At first, Po Rome was successful in beating off the invaders and made a great slaughter among them.
 However, he refused to listen to his astrologers' advice that it was necessary to expel the Vietnamese princess Bia Ut.
 The protective deities of the realm, discontent with Po Rome, eventually abandoned the kingdom, and a last Vietnamese attack was successful.
 The victors put Po Rome in an iron cage and brought him towards Hue.
 However, his daughter Po Mul boded up troops and pursued the Vietnamese army, demanding to get her father back.
 The Vietnamese killed Po Rome and handed over the corpse which was then duly cremated.
 Po Rome's Rhade wife threw herself on the funeral pyre.
 The Vietnamese princess, on the other hand, was killed on the orders of Po Mul and the grandees.
 Po Mul's husband Phik Cak took over the throne of Champa some years later, as a tributary to the Nguyễn.

 The account raises a historiographical problem about the identity of the defeated king of Champa.
 Cham chronicles date Po Rome's demise in 1651, which is supported by the contemporary Dutch sources, but Vietnamese chronicles date the invasion and the defeat of king "Bà Thấm" in 1653.
-A contemporary account by the Catholic missionary Tissanier confirms the detail about a Cham king king being captured and put in an iron cage, though he does not give the exact date.
+A contemporary account by the Catholic missionary Tissanier confirms the detail about a Cham king being captured and put in an iron cage, though he does not give the exact date.
 In the usual interpretation, the defeated king mentioned in Vietnamese sources was actually the next king Po Nraup who is said to have died in 1653.
 In that case there were repeated Vietnamese invasions.